drone1/alt/README.md

 }
 ```

-Note that output files can be lower-cased if you pass the ``--normalize-output-filenames`` option.
+Note that output files can be lower-cased if you pass the ``--normalize-output-filenames`` option, so `fr-FR` translations would write to `fr-fr.json`

 ## Rules
 Translation will occur for a given target language & key if any of the following are true: